OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-04.md

 ## Daniel 4:28

-All this came upon King Nebuchadnezzar.
+All these things befell King Nebuchadnezzar.

 ## Daniel 4:29